We will be recruiting for the Audio Technology program in the spring of 2020 for admittance the following fall semester.

 Projects range from class exercises to one-acts, student-directed projects, dance, mainstage productions and touring productions, with a special emphasis on Broadway style musicals.
 Each subsequent project has a greater support system of technical assistance and an increasing budget.
 A minimum of one realized project is required each semester.
 The culmination of the program is typically an extensive Musical, which forms the basis for the Terminal Project or Thesis Paper, although other projects can be designed to specifically target the student’s career path.

-In order to strengthen the relationship between design and technology, those M.F.A. students awarded an assistantship with the Theatre Division may be employed in the Sound Studio or by Elliott Hall of Music Productions.
+In order to strengthen the relationship between design and technology, those MFA students awarded an assistantship with the Department of Theatre may be employed in the Sound Studio or by Elliott Hall of Music Productions.

 Given the professional focus of the program and the credentials of the faculty, attention in the classroom and in the shop is devoted to the practice of professional theatre.
 Areas of concern are procedures, techniques, personnel, and opportunities, especially in relation to the regional and Broadway theatres, large scale performing arts venues and systems, and commercial applications.